B-UMMI/Chewie-NS/docs/user_interface/schema_evaluation.rst

 In this plot, **hovering** above the bars will show **how many loci (y-axis)** contain a **number of different alleles (x-axis)**.

-For example, **Figure 1** shows that 935 loci contain 1 allele.

 .. figure:: ../resources/allele_numbers_fig1.png
     :align: center

-    Figure 1: Number of loci (935) that contain 1 allele.
+    Figure 4: Number of loci (935) that contain 1 allele.

-**Figure 2** shows that 632 loci contain 2 alleles.

 .. figure:: ../resources/allele_numbers_fig2.png
     :align: center

-    Figure 2: Number of loci (632) that contain 2 alleles.
+    Figure 5: Number of loci (632) that contain 2 alleles.

 Allele Length Analysis